Symmetric periodic Reeb orbits on the sphere

 Arguing by contradiction, suppose that we would see in the limit a building whose top component, in the symplectization, is a curve which contains both punctures of the initial Floer trajectory and solves a Cauchy-Riemann equation with Hamiltonian perturbation.
-(That this top component curve contains both Floer punctures is a consequence of a maximum principle argument developed in \cite[Pages 654-655]{BO09a} and \cite[Lemma 2.3]{CO}.)
+That this top component curve contains both Floer punctures is a consequence of an asymptotic behavior lemma developed in \cite[Pages 654-655]{BO09a} and \cite[Lemma 2.3]{CO}.
 By our hypothesis of contradiction, it must have at least one negative puncture to which is attached a holomorphic building which end up eventually in the filling; this implies that the orbit in this negative puncture must be contractible in $W$.

 This top component is regular because it solves a perturbed equation near the Floer punctures.
 But it has a positive Floer puncture with SFT degree $k$ (the Symplectic Field Theory (SFT) degree is given by the Conley-Zehnder index plus $n-2$), a negative Floer puncture with SFT degree $k-1$ (these punctures are the punctures of the original Floer trajectory) and at least one other negative puncture with SFT degree strictly bigger than one by our index assumptions (note that the periodic orbit in this puncture must be contractible in $W$).
 Therefore, the Fredholm index of this top component curve, given by the SFT degree of the positive puncture minus the sum of the SFT degrees of the negative punctures, must be negative, contradicting the regularity.
 Such a curve therefore cannot exist.